News & Pointers: S-100, CP/M and related sites

 New for jan 2000:

 Mark Rison offers a Z80 assembler and TCP/IP source code for Amstrad on his page.
-[Gone as of 2008, do a Web search.]
+[Gone as of 2008, but here's a related Web link, thanks to Allen Cobb.]

 New for July 1999: